• Skip to primary navigation

 Melissa

-For this Smoked Manhattan with Cinnamon, bourbon is combined with sweet vermouth, bitters, maraschino cherry syrup, and smoky cinnamon stick for a real treat that any Manhattan drinker will definitely love.
+For this cocktail, bourbon is combined with sweet vermouth, bitters, maraschino cherry syrup, and smoky cinnamon stick for a real treat that any Manhattan drinker will definitely love.

 Print Recipe Pin Recipe